 How Does the Workers’ Compensation Claims Process Work?

 After you report your injury, your employer must file a First Report of Injury (FROI) within 10 days for major injuries or death and within 30 days for minor injuries.
 You should then receive an award agreement outlining your benefits.
 If you don’t receive an award or receive an award that is not substantial enough to cover your injuries, you have two years to file a claim against the employer.
 It is important to have experienced legal counsel on your side if you have been denied benefits to walk you through the appeal process.

 Why You Need an Experienced Workers’ Compensation Lawyer to Represent You in a Workers’ Compensation Claim

 After you submit an injury report, you’ll be dealing with the employer’s attorneys and their insurance adjusters.
 Their job is to pay you as little as possible or to pay you nothing at all.
 Your employer can deny your claim, stop paying you benefits, offer you less than your due or pressure you to return to work prematurely.
 You could also become a victim of employer fraud that cheats workers out of their benefits.
 Steven M. Oser can take care of all these problems for you, and you won’t be charged a fee unless you obtain compensation.

-Schedule a Free Consultation with a Workers Compensation Attorney Today
+Schedule a Free Consultation with a Workers Compensation Lawyer Today

 Steven M. Oser, P.C. is an experienced workers compensation attorney representing injured workers in Suffolk County and throughout Virginia.
 Call (757) 539-4127 or (866) 986-1596 toll free or complete the online case review form to schedule a free consultation to discuss your case.